Ellingen: History

 It was first mentioned in 899.
-From 1216 - 1806 it was capital of the Franconian branch of the Teutonic Order and at least for some years residence of the order's grandmaster at the end of 18th century.
-At the end of WW II Ellingen was bombed by US Airforce although it had no military or industrial importance.
+Between 1216 and 1806, it served as the capital of the Franconian branch of the Teutonic Order, and at least for some years, the residence of the order's grandmaster at the end of 18th century.
+At the end of World War II, Ellingen was bombed by US Airforce although it had no military or industrial importance.